MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/use-network-upload-to-import-pst-files.md

 - The only supported method for importing PST files to Office 365 is to use the Azure AzCopy tool, as described in this topic.
 You can't use the Azure Storage Explorer to upload PST files directly to the Azure Storage area.

 - You need to store the PST files that you want to import to Office 365 on a file server or shared folder in your organization.
-In Step 2, you run the Azure AzCopy tool that uploads the PST files that are stored on this file server or shared folder to Office 365.
+In Step 2, you run the Azure AzCopy tool that uploads the PST files that are stored on a file server or shared folder to Office 365.

+- Very large PST files impact will impact the performance of the import job that you create in Step 5.
+Therefore, we we recommend that each PST file the you upload to the Azure Storage location in Step 5 should be no larger than 20 GB.

 - This procedure involves copying and saving a copy of a URL that contains an access key.
 This information will be used in Step 2 to upload your PST files, and in Step 3 if you want to view a list of the PST files uploaded to Office 365.
 Be sure to take precautions to protect this URL like you would protect passwords or other security-related information.
 For example, you might save it to a password-protected Microsoft Word document or to an encrypted USB drive.
 See the [More information](#more-information) section for an example of this combined URL and key.

 - You can import PST files to an inactive mailbox in Office 365.
 You do this by specifying the GUID of the inactive mailbox in the  `Mailbox` parameter in the PST Import mapping file.
 See Step 4 on the **Instructions** tab in this topic for information.